Wellbeing

 INSPIRE

-A classroom structure in which active decision making, responsible leadership and high expectations are clearly apparent to all.
+• A classroom structure in which collaboration, mutual respect, active decision making, responsible leadership and high expectations for all are clearly apparent.

 DSC00774